-Looking for Camino de Santiago advice?
+Looking for Camino de Santiago advice for women?
 You’re in the right place!
-My pal Reagan did the entire 780 kilometer (nearly 500 miles!) trek and lived to tell the tale.
-Here’s how she did it:
+My pal Reagan did the entire 800 km Camino de Santiago (nearly 500 miles!) trek and lived to tell the tale.
+Here’s how she did it.

 Why did you choose to do the Camino?